safe-global/safe-docs/safe-core-sdk/relay-kit/reference/RelayKitBasePack.md

 ### `createRelayedTransaction({ transactions, options?, onlyCalls? })`

-Creates a Safe transaction designed to be executed using the relayer.
+Creates a Safe transaction designed to be executed using the relay.

 It returns a Promise that resolves with a SafeTransaction object.

 ### `executeRelayTransaction(safeTransaction, options?)`

-Sends the Safe transaction to the relayer for execution.
+Sends the Safe transaction to the relay for execution.

 If the Safe is not deployed, it will create a transaction batch including the Safe deployment.